 Good question!
 I think the best music has an emotional impact and that’s what the best fiction does too.
 I need to write without distractions, so I can’t listen to music when I’m writing which I find really frustrating.
 However, when I’m writing a story everything I seem to encounter is linked to music and how songs link to ideas in the novel.
 There is a Graham Greene quote about how the most important books and the ones that form you are the ones you encounter in your childhood and I think that applies to music too.
 Music helps to shape our lives and the key moments have a soundtrack.
 You can be standing in the middle of the supermarket and a song will come on that can instantly transport you back to a moment in your life when that was an important song to you.
 Music has the ability to allow you to enter other worlds and fiction does that too.

-Guardian article.
-Christopher talks about creating a book soundtrack
+In this Guardian article, Christopher talks about creating a book soundtrack

 I used to work for the educational publisher Longman who publish educational editions of children’s fiction.
 So I had to read lots and lots of children’s fiction to find ones that would work well in a classroom context.
 It reminded me just how much I enjoy children’s fiction and it showed me how many brilliant writers there are out there.
 That inspired me to write my own books and the stories.